 ● Coached and mentored young people throughout the US, encouraging them to “do and be their best!”

 Show pictures, reviews and quotes can be seen at Historical Perspectives for Children on Facebook.
-WILMA'S enthralling, uplifting story is perfect for Disability Awareness Month (October), Inspirational Role Models' Month (November), MLK celebrations (January), Black History Month (February), Women's History Month (March), School Library Month (April), National Sports and Fitness Month (May), and all throughout the summer months -- the summer Olympics are coming up on July 23, 2021!
+WILMA'S enthralling, uplifting story is perfect for Disability Awareness Month (October), Inspirational Role Models' Month (November), MLK celebrations (January), Black History Month (February), Women's History Month (March), School Library Month (April), National Sports and Fitness Month (May), and all throughout the summer months.

 This 45-minute, full-life, captivating portrayal is in a pre-recorded, online format (with captioning), and includes slides, sound effects, taped voiceover and costume changes to truly bring this WILMA to life.
 There is also a pre-recorded question and answer period with the playwright (Joan Schaeffer) immediately following the program.